 Our Reliability Engineering and Asset Management [MSc] is the only course in the world that offers a complete spectrum of education with real industrial applications in this field; ranging from maintenance systems and modelling, audit maintenance, turnaround management, reliability and maintainability, approaches in condition-based maintenance (CBM) and maintenance in design.

 The lecturers on this course are experts in their field and associated with industrial companies.
-We are accredited by IMechE, and students can apply for Charter Engineer membership upon completion.
+REAM UK is accredited by IMechE and UK students can apply for Charter Engineer membership upon completion.

 |Study mode||Part-time (blended learning)|

 Total tuition fee is GBP 20,000, payable in 4 installments

 Standard academic entry requirement for this masters course is a Second Class UK honours degree or international equivalent, in a relevant science or engineering discipline.
 Alternatively more than 2 years’ industrial experience will be considered in lieu of an academic qualification.

 An English Language qualification (IELTS/iBT/TOEFL/CPE/PTE Academic/India Standard X11).
 If an ELQ is not available a short Skype interview will be required with the Programme Director or Head of Student Recruitment & Admissions.